StratCap Digital REIT Investor Losses & Leadership Exit

 Free Consultation with a Securities Attorney

-If you have concerns about your investment in StratCap Digital Infrastructure REIT or other non-traded REITs, The White Law Group may be able to help.
-Please call us at (888) 637-5510 for a free consultation with a securities attorney.
+If you have concerns about your investment in StratCap Digital Infrastructure REIT or other non-traded REITs, The White Law Group, national securities fraud attorneys with offices in Chicago and Seattle, may be able to help.
+Please contact us or call (888) 637-5510 for a free consultation with a securities attorney.

-What does a slight NAV drop mean for non-traded REIT investors?
+What does StratCap’s declining NAV mean for non-traded REIT investors?

-Even a small decline can signal shifts in asset performance or market conditions.
-Since non-traded REITs are illiquid, investors may not be able to sell if values continue to drop.
+A falling NAV can signal shifts in asset performance or market conditions.
+Since non-traded REITs are illiquid, investors may not be able to sell if values continue to decline, particularly while distributions remain suspended and the board weighs a sale, merger, or liquidation.

 How can investors recover losses in StratCap Digital Infrastructure REIT?